liflab/beepbeep-3-book/pre-markdown/advanced/README.md

 4. The `Strings` utility class in BeepBeep defines a `Function` object called `SplitString`.
 Use it to create a processor chain that receives a stream of arbitrary strings, and returns a stream made of each individual word, except those that start with the letter "a".
 For example, on the input event "this is an abridged text", the chain would produce the output events "this", "is", "text".
 (Hint: a simple solution involves the use of  `Unpack`.)

 5. Consider a stream of letters of the alphabet.
 Create a processor chain that always returns the number of occurrences of the letter that has been seen most often so far.
 For example, on the input stream a,b,a,c,c,b,a, the processor would return 1,1,2,2,2,2,3.
 (Hint: a possible solution involves `Slice`, `Cumulate`, `Maps.Values` and `Numbers.max`, among others.)

+6. Create a processor chain that reads an HTML file as input, and counts how many times each HTML tag appears in the document.
+(Hint: use a `FindPattern` and a `Slice`, among others.)

 <!-- :wrap=soft: -->